thisisobate/kyverno-website/src/content/docs/policies/other/disable-service-discovery/disable-service-discovery.md

 ---
-title: "Disable Service Discovery"
+title: 'Disable Service Discovery'
 category: Other, EKS Best Practices
 version: 1.6.0
 subject: Pod
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   Not all Pods require communicating with other Pods or resolving in-cluster Services.
 For those, disabling service discovery can increase security as the Pods are limited to what they can see.
 This policy mutates Pods to set dnsPolicy to `Default` and enableServiceLinks to `false`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/disable-service-discovery/disable-service-discovery.yaml" target="-blank">/other/disable-service-discovery/disable-service-discovery.yaml</a>

 ```yaml